sunsembrace/Solutions-Architect-Associate/readme.md

 76. Amazon Transcribe Hands on Labs
 Transcribe → Create a transcript → Language settings, specific language, start streaming → Directly transcribes into speech when you speak into mic → Can also enable PII by toggling which specific info you want redacted.

+77. Amazon Polly Hands on Labs
+Polly → Try Polly → Engine=Neural, language=english,voice=Joanna,female. → Add input text → <speak> Hi!
+My name is Joanna. <break time=”3s” / > I love AWS. </speak> → It would read as AWS but by toggling Customize pronunciation we can have it pronounce AWS as “Amazon Web Services”